About me

 My job is to listen, to understand, to see you.
 No judgement, no agenda, no advice.
 As we build a relationship, within strict professional and ethical guidelines, I provide a calm, insightful perspective to help you explore thoughts, feelings, memories.
 Often, the most troublesome are those we are least aware of - because they have been hidden, at some cost to our peace of mind.
 We work at a pace that suits you, making sense together of what has been hard to understand alone.

 Maybe you are struggling but finding it hard to identify what the trouble is?
 Maybe you do know but don't see a way forward.
 Such feelings often start early in life, leading to confusion, anger, sadness, relationship problems or risky behaviour.
-I work with young people, as well as adults, and am always interested in your early years and family context.
+Whatever is going on for you now will have roots in your early years and family context - how you learned to think about yourself as a child and how you learned to interact with others are crucial to how you are dealing with life right now.
+My work is informed by modern understanding of neuroscience and epigenetics, as much as by the work of Freud and his followers.

 The list below covers some of the reasons people may want help but I see everyone as an individual, rather than a diagnosis.